 What your raw ground beef looks like will tell you a lot about its freshness.

-With regards to its color, raw ground beef often passes through natural color changes the older it gets.
-Fresh raw ground beef will often be pink or reddish in color, owing to the presence of myoglobin, a pigment-rich protein that is responsible for giving meat its red hue.
+Regarding its color, raw ground beef often passes through natural color changes the older it gets.
+Fresh raw ground beef will often be pink or reddish, owing to the presence of myoglobin, a pigment-rich protein that is responsible for giving the meat its red hue.

-During the animal’s life, myoglobin is responsible for oxygenating the muscles, similar to what hemoglobin does for our blood cells.
+Myoglobin is responsible for oxygenating the muscles during the animal’s life, similar to what hemoglobin does for our blood cells.
 If the amount of myoglobin is higher, the redder the meat appears.

-In the early stages of its lifetime, raw ground beef will exhibit this cherry red or pinkish-red color signaling peak freshness, but through prolonged exposure to oxygen, it begins to darken and turn a duller brown color, before turning gray.
+In its early lifetime stages, raw ground beef will exhibit this cherry red or pinkish-red color, signaling peak freshness.
+Still, through prolonged exposure to oxygen, it begins to darken and turn a duller brown color before turning gray.
 This process is similar to what happens when a piece of metal rusts.

-Now raw ground beef that has brown spots or has turned a slight shade of brown is not necessarily bad at that point, but it does mean that it has oxidized a little bit and is not at optimum freshness.
+Raw ground beef that has brown spots or has turned a slight shade of brown is not necessarily bad at that point, but it does mean that it has oxidized a little bit and is not fresh anymore.

 2. Strong Foul Smell

 There’s no denying the smell of bad ground beef.
-You will notice it right away and it will be quite strong and off-putting.
+You will notice it immediately; it will be strong and off-putting.
 Fresh raw ground beef should only smell of meat and nothing else.
-If it smells like something has died or if it reminds you of rotten eggs or it has a metal-like, ammonia smell, it means it has gone off and shouldn’t be consumed.
+If it smells like something has died or reminds you of rotten eggs, or has a metal-like ammonia smell, it means it has gone off and shouldn’t be consumed.

 If there is also some other smell that you don’t recognize, it is also a good idea to stay away from it.